CryptoHives/.github/docs/roadmap.md

 - Samples & docs for JWT, TLS, cert validation
 - Benchmarking suite
 - Plug-in model for future algorithms
-- Meta-package: `CryptoHives.All`
+- Meta-package: `CryptoHives.Cryptography.All`

-📦 Deliverable: Docs, samples, benchmarks, `CryptoHives.All`.
+📦 Deliverable: Docs, samples, benchmarks, `CryptoHives.Cryptography.All`.
 💡 This phase makes CryptoHives **developer-friendly and easy to adopt**.

 ---